The Bankrate promise

 Many bank accounts hold far less cash than U.S. consumers would need to cover even a few months without income, according to an analysis of federal data.

-The median transaction account balance is $5,300, according to the Federal Reserve’s Survey of Consumer Finances (SCF), conducted most recently in 2019.
+The median transaction account balance is $5,300, according to the Federal Reserve’s Survey of Consumer Finances (SCF), with the most recently published data from 2019.
 Transaction accounts include savings, checking, money market and call accounts, as well as prepaid debit cards.

-A well-funded savings account can be useful in an emergency, providing needed funds to cover unforeseen expenses that might otherwise require borrowing.
-Currently, however, less than half of U.S. households — about 4 in 10 — are able to cover an unexpected $1,000 expense like a car repair or medical bill, a recent Bankrate survey found.
+- Less than half of U.S. households — about 4 in 10 — said they were able to cover an unexpected $1,000 expense, like a car repair or medical bill, in January 2022.

 How much does the average household have in savings?

 While the median bank account balance is $5,300, according to the latest SCF data, the average — or mean — balance is actually much higher, at $41,600.
 The median balance may give a clearer picture of how much most U.S. households have saved, since the average figure can be skewed significantly by a small number of outliers with high account balances.

 |Median bank account balance||Mean bank account balance|

 The SCF also breaks down average account balances by household type.
 Couples with no children have the highest median balance, while single parents have the lowest.
 Again, the average balance is skewed by outliers, so the median balance may be more representative of how much households have saved.

 |Household type||Median bank account balance||Mean bank account balance|

 |Couple with one or more children||$7,500||$48,480|